jpt13653903/Gerber2PDF/Docs/Readme.md

 applied to the first instance of that file, and applies to all other instances.
 To work around this limitation, make a copy of the file in question.

+The -page_size option takes global effect and can have one of 4 values:
+  "extents", "A3", "A4" or "letter"
 ```